 The school division shall make guidance and counseling programs related to academic, career, and personal/social counseling available to all students.
 Purposes and objectives of the program shall reflect the needs of students.
-All programs and services shall be in compliance with state regulations.
+All programs and services shall be in compliance with the statutes and mandates promulgated by the Commonwealth of Virginia.
 Parents have the option of opting their child/children from receiving services from the counselor.